AmineDjeghri/LLM-notes/Writerside/0 - Mathematics of Deep Learning.md

 ## 2.2.
 Calculation of the likelihood formula

-It is extremely useful for example when you want to calculate the *joint likelihood* for a set of independent and identically distributed points.
+It is extremely useful, for example, when you want to calculate the *joint likelihood* for a set of independent and identically distributed points.
 Assuming that you have your points:

 \[ X = \{x_1, x_2, \ldots, x_N\} \]